EARLY R75/5 BING CV CARBURETORS; problems, including idle problems.

 While it may appear that the information in this posting does NOT apply to the later carburetors, except for information as to how the /9 and /10 carburetors are different from these /3 and /4, that is not so!
 The information in this article should be read by anyone that works on later model CV carbs too...as some things are good to know....such as about the springs that might be added, and many other things.

-Special note: Before working on the R75/5 carburetors to cure what APPEARS to be carburetor problems, such as with high or irregular idle rpm or inability to properly adjust the carburetors, it is important that the valves be set correctly, and the ignition timing (idle rpm 900-1000, maximum advance, at the F dot on the flywheel, occurs ~3000 rpm, NOT 2000!; and that there is no ignition advance going on at idle rpm; idle timing mark ~"S" mark).
-If the Automatic Timing Unit, ATU, has the early soft springs, they should be changed to the later springs, for use with today's lousy gasoline's.
+Special note: Before working on the R75/5 carburetors to cure what APPEARS to be carburetor problems, such as with high or irregular idle rpm or inability to properly adjust the carburetors, it is important that the valves be set correctly, and the ignition timing be correct.
+Set idle rpm to 900-950 with stock weight flywheel...1025 with machined lighter flywheel, maximum advance at the F dot on the flywheel, occurs ~3000 rpm, NOT 2000!
+SLOW idle timing mark approximately the "S" mark.
+If the Automatic Timing Unit, ATU, has the early soft springs (2000 rpm is showing F dot), they should be changed to the later springs, for use with today's lousy gasoline's.
 If you have 91+ octane available, you can consider using the early ATU....well, early springs.
 However, they do allow some small ignition advance from ~800 rpm.
-Since, in MY opinion, the idle rpm should be ~900-1050, that means some advance will be had even at idle.
+Since, in MY opinion, the idle rpm should be within the range of ~900-1050, that means some advance will be had even at idle.
 That complicates things, and is further complicated if the advance springs have stretched-out some, and worse if they have stretched enough to allow SLOP in the advance weights (easily seen, engine OFF).
-The difference in acceleration/performance is so slight between the "2000" rpm springs and the "3000" rpm springs, and considering the other things......that I think it BEST to use the 3000 springs, no matter the gasoline, etc. I do NOT recommend shaving the advance weights to obtain the higher rpm.
+The difference in acceleration/performance is so slight between the "2000" rpm springs and the "3000" rpm springs, and considering the other things......that I think it BEST to use the 3000 springs, no matter the gasoline, etc. I do not recommend shaving the advance weights to obtain the higher rpm, but that IS OK.

 This article deals with problems on adjusting and operating and overhauling the early version of the CV carburetors used on the R75/5; getting the bike to start and to idle correctly, ETC., as best possible.
 At the end of the article in the Addendum is some information on converting choke cables from the iffy stranded cables, etc.